Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 This section provides light documentation of the demos implemented in the project, in terms of the techniques and approaches used.

-### Facebook Paper transition demo
+### Home view

-This demo/view serves as the main hub for all the other demos, and is what you see when you first open the app.
-It aims to replicate the expanding and shrinking transition of stories.
+This view serves as the main hub for all the other demos, and is what you see when you first open the app.
+It aims to replicate the expanding and shrinking transition of stories as seen in Facebook Paper, as well as the "slide down to reveal settings" gesture (though I'd like to build a separate, more comprehensive demo of Paper later on).
 A horizontally scrolling `UICollectionView` with a constrained height is used, and the cells contained within are all scaled down by `0.4` with respect to the device's screen size.

 During the transition, we map the destination view to the cell that was selected both in terms of size and position, and from there we animate the growth of both the cell and destination view in tandem to fill up the screen, also adjusting the `contentOffset` of the collection view as the transition progresses so that it aligns perfectly to the center of the screen.

-For more details on how this is achieved, look at `FBPaperTransitionAnimationController.swift`, specifically the `pushAnimation()` and `popAnimation()` methods.
+For more details on how this is achieved, look at `HomeTransitionAnimationController.swift`, specifically the `pushAnimation()` and `popAnimation()` methods.

-> [!NOTE]
-> The current implementation leaves out the interactive drag gesture, which will be worked on in the near future.

 ### Instagram transition demo

 This demo replicates the transition behavior when going from a post on a profile to the detailed post view, where the image appears to expand into the new screen.
-It utilizes a custom transition and transformations to pull off – please see the detailed comments in `CGAffineTransform+Extensions.swift` for more info on this, in particular the following methods:
+It utilizes many custom transformations to pull off – please see the detailed comments in `CGAffineTransform+Extensions.swift` for more info on this, in particular the following methods:

 ```swift
 static func transform(parent: CGRect,